-Access the powertrain by raising or removing the last forward facing seat bottom.
+Access the powertrain by raising or removing seat.
 Some service procedures may require the vehicle be lifted.
-Refer to LIFTING THE

-VEHICLE in section 'B' for proper lifting procedure and safety information.
+Refer to LIFTING THE VEHICLE in section 'B' for proper lifting procedure and safety information.

 For maintenance procedures relating to the engine, speed control, fuel system, transmission, and rear axle or suspension refer to the particular section.
 See the TABLE OF CONTENTS for section location.